ed-donner/choose_llm/project2 - Expert knowledge worker/knowledge-base/employees/Maxine Thompson.md

 - **November 2018 - December 2020**: **Data Engineer**
   * In her new role, Maxine expanded her responsibilities to include designing comprehensive data models and improving data quality measures.
 Though she excelled in technical skills, communication issues with non-technical teams led to some project delays.
 - **January 2021 - Present**: **Senior Data Engineer**
   * Maxine was promoted to Senior Data Engineer after successfully leading a pivotal project that improved data retrieval times by 30%.
 She now mentors junior engineers and is involved in strategic data initiatives, solidifying her position as a valued asset at Insurellm.
-She was recognized as Insurellm Innovator of the year in 2023; Maxine won the prestigious IIOTY 2023 award.
+She was recognized as Insurellm Innovator of the year in 2023, receiving the prestigious IIOTY 2023 award.

 ## Annual Performance History
 - **2017**: *Meets Expectations*